 Smoothness of Ride

 One of the first things we noticed pulling the Travoy was how quiet it was in tow.
 There was no rattling or really any sound coming from the trailer.
-Without anything loaded, the trailer is stable and capable of making tighter turns than you would typically need to make while towing.
-Like with most of the trailers, you have to be mindful of obstacles as the trailer will cut corners closer than you do.
-Through grass and gravel, the tiny wheels of the Travoy definitely struggled a bit more than other trailers.
-If you're heading off road in any capacity we would suggest taking a look at the Burley Design Flatbed or the BOB Ibex Plus as they both have larger wheels and the BOB Ibex Plus even has the suspension to soak up the gravel road chatter.
+Without anything loaded, the trailer is relatively stable and capable of making tighter turns than you would typically need to make while towing (unless you clip a curb or have the trailer loaded top-heavy).

-The Burley Travoy retails for $250.
-If you are in the market for a practical solution to grocery shopping by bike this is a great deal.
-While this trailer isn't suited for tasks outside urban commuting and shopping, it does its job well and has the ability to pack up into an easily stored package.
+If you are in the market for a practical solution to grocery shopping by bike or want something to haul uniquely odd-shaped items, this is a great deal.
+Suppose you're willing to get clever and don't mind the unrefined nature of cheaper trailers.
+In that case, the Travoy may not be the best overall value since what it offers can technically be accomplished by cheaper options with enough ingenuity.
+However, we found the Travoy able to haul more fragile items without rattling them to pieces.
+While this trailer isn't suited for tasks outside urban commuting, transporting, and shopping, it does its job well and can pack up into an easily stored package.

-Anyone who has struggled through a bike ride with a backpack full of groceries will remember the burning shoulder pain they experienced before they made it home.
-This is a perfect, low impact solution to shopping by bike.
-For individuals who are hoping to begin to lessen their impact and take a bike once in a while, trust us, this trailer will help you accomplish that goal.
-It's easy setup and smooth towing skills help make your bike a viable option for errand runs around town.
+Anyone who has struggled through a bike ride with a backpack full of groceries will remember the burning shoulder pain they experienced before making it home.
+The Burley Travoy is a perfect, low-impact solution to shopping by bike or for those wanting a unique and easy-to-use transportation solution.
+For individuals hoping to lessen their impact and take a bike once in a while, trust us, this trailer will help you accomplish that goal.
+Its easy setup and smooth towing help make your bike a viable option for errand runs around town.

 — Brian Martin